MarcoBgn/boris_bikes/README.md

 -------------

   Domain models can be found in the ./docs/dom_models/ folder.
-  Other documentation will be find in the ./docs/ Directory.
+  Other documentation will be found in the ./docs/ Directory.